Primordial non-Gaussianity without tails -- how to measure fNL with the bulk of the density PDF: Summary of procedure and forecast of statistical power

 \begin{centering}

 \end{centering}

 Since our model captures the impact of primordial non-Gaussianities on the late-time density PDF realistically, we now discuss the impact of values of $f_{\rm NL}$ that are compatible with current experimental bounds.
 In \figref{moment_residuals_summary} we show the theoretically predicted response of the PDF and its $2$nd, $3$rd and $4$th cumulants (the variance, skewness and kurtosis) to a primordial bispectrum of equilateral shape and with amplitude $f_{\mathrm{NL}}^{\mathrm{equi}}=47$, corresponding to the $1\sigma$ uncertainty of \citetalias{Planck2018PNG}\footnote{Note that while Planck can simultaneously constrain equilateral and orthogonal type non-Gaussianity, the PDF is only sensitive to their combination, as we discuss in \apprefnospace{vary_different_shapes}.}.
-For these figures, the non-linear variance of the late-time density field was calculated with the halofit power spectrum \citep{Smith2003, Takahashi2012}.
+For these figures, the non-linear variance of the late-time density field was calculated with the halofit power spectrum \citep{Smith2003, Takahashi2012} and the higher order cumulants have been obtained by approximating the cumulant generating function of \eqnref{final_CGF_approximation} with a polynomial (which is nummerically highly non-trivial, please see our discussion in \secrefnospace{numerical_details_moment_extraction}).
 We also compare this to the response of the PDF when decreasing the non-linear variance by 2 per-mille (which leads to signatures of a similar amplitude).
 As you can see in the figure, changes in the amplitude of the primordial Bispectrum and changes in the late-time variance have non-degenerate signatures on the shape of the PDF.
 The errorbars shown in the figure represent cosmic variance for a survey volume of $V=100$(Gpc$/h$)$^3$ at at redshift $z=1$.
 This corresponds to the combined volume of the high-resolution runs of Quijote which is smaller than the effective volume of upcomming surveys such as Spherex with $V_{\mathrm{eff}}\approx 150$ (Gpc$/h$)$^3$ but somewhat larger than existing surveys such as BOSS with $V_{\mathrm{eff}}\approx 55$ (Gpc$/h$)$^3$ \citep{Dore2014, Alam2017}.
 Our error bars are obtained - as part of the full covariance matrix of PDFs and moments at the two radii $R=15$Mpc$/h$ and $R=30$Mpc$/h$ - from the fiducial Quijote runs (see \secref{covariance} for details and \figref{correlation_matrix} for a display of the full correlation matrix).
 An important point to note here is: While the agreement between our model and N-body simulations is at the sub-percent level for the total PDF (\cf \figrefnospace{Quijote_residuals}), the enormous statistical power of future surveys such as Spherex will require per-mille level accuracy.
 This will require careful control of both theoretical errors for the predictions and finite resolution effects in the simulations, as we discuss in \secref{discussion}.